Roth IRA: Everything You Need to Know to Open an Account

 If you’ve ever contributed to a Traditional IRA or 401(k), you’re probably used to tax-deferred contributions (cash savings or deposit from earned income) being “pre-tax”.
 This means they’re not taxed when initially deposited into your retirement account, and these contributions may be tax-deductible.

-However, with a Roth IRA, these are “post-tax” contributions.
+The biggest difference between a Roth IRA and a traditional IRA is the tax benefits.
+Most notably, contributions are handled differently.
+With a Roth IRA, contributions are “post-tax”.
 This means you pay taxes on these funds before you contribute them to your IRA (like normal income), and there’s no tax write-off.

 Roth IRA Eligibility